TwelveIterationMods/Waystones/README.md

 ## Contributing

 If you're interested in contributing to the mod, you can check out [issues labelled as "help wanted"](https://github.com/TwelveIterationMods/Waystones/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
-These should be ready to be implemented as they are.

-If you need help, feel free to join us on [Discord](https://discord.gg/VAfZ2Nau6j).
+When it comes to new features, it's best to confer with me first to ensure we share the same vision.
+You can join us on [Discord](https://discord.gg/VAfZ2Nau6j) if you'd like to talk.

+Contributions must be done through pull requests.
+I will not be able to accept translations, code or other assets through any other channels.